 Since 2016, Omnipress has been tracking the evolution of training programs and the delivery of educational content through data collected from an annual survey of training and education professionals at associations, corporations, and other organizations.

 This year’s Training Trends Report clearly illustrates how two years of “living virtually” and subsequent workforce disruptions have changed learner preferences.
 Organizations are setting their 2022 priorities based on these changes.

 3 training trends that are getting the most attention in 2022:

 Coming out of the pandemic, the workplace has seen a quick and dramatic shift.
 Until two years ago, on-site was the default way to work.
 Today, employees have been extremely vocal about their preference for more flexible work arrangements.
 That same flexibility is carrying over into training programs.

 According to our survey data, most organizations do plan to offer a significant amount of in-person training this year.
-But they are also looking at ways to incorporate a virtual component to their training programs—either as an alternative or in addition to in-person instruction, providing learners more choice and flexibility, while also expanding the potential reach of their training programs.
+But they are also looking at ways to incorporate a virtual component to their training programs as an alternative or in addition to in-person instruction.
+The goal is to provide learners more choice and flexibility, while also expanding the reach of their training programs.

 - Social learning/learning communities

 As more of our daily interactions have gone virtual, we’re left craving human connections and interactions more than ever.
 When training programs go virtual, we also lose some of the proven benefits of in-person classroom instruction—namely, the benefit of learning together.

 When we participate in training as a group we participate more actively, have access to more ideas, receive immediate feedback, and retain more information.